 Every day we get on our phones and scroll aimlessly through social media.
 We comment on and like our friend’s photos.
 We even comment on and like celebrities’ photos.
-Every day we are exposed to photos and other kinds of media that hurt our self-esteem.
-Every time we go on social media, we see images of people who look a way that we don’t or have things that we don’t and that causes us to think more negative things about ourselves because we are those other people.
+Every day we are exposed to pictures and other media that hurt our self-esteem.
+Every time we go on social media, we see images of people who look a way that we don’t or have things that we don’t, and that causes us to think more negative things about ourselves because we are those other people.

 Kids Getting Phones TOO Soon

 Growing up, I got a phone when I was in 7th grade.
 I had to share the phone with my many brothers and sisters.
 Looking back, creating my social media at such a young age was a stupid idea.
 From then on, I noticed how much I started to compare myself to other girls.
-I started to despise myself after a while because I didn’t look like the girls I was seeing on the internet.
-I couldn’t fit into a size zero, and that’s where my body image issues started.
+I began to despise myself after a while because I didn’t look like the girls I saw on the internet.
+I couldn’t fit into a size zero, where my body image issues started.

 After two years, I slowly started skipping meals.
-It started out slow maybe skipping a meal or two a week.
+It started slow, maybe skipping a meal or two a week.
 It got worse rather quickly.
-I went from only missing one or two meals a week, to only eating once a week.
+I went from only missing one or two meals a week to only eating once a week.
 I truly felt that there was nothing wrong with that behavior.
-I felt totally normal.
+I felt normal.
 I got down to a very small size, the smallest I’ve been, and It just wasn’t good for me.
 Even though I was tiny, I felt like I was 400 pounds.
-The truth is, I still haven’t fully recovered from my eating disorder. it wasn’t until a few months ago that I started eating more regularly.
+The truth is, I still haven’t fully recovered from my eating disorder.
+It wasn’t until a few months ago that I started eating more regularly.
 It’s been rough trying to get myself back on track.

-It wasn’t until I decided to delete my TikTok and other apps that hurt me mentally That I realized just how much those apps had an impact on me.
-It was such a toxic environment for me, and I decided I didn’t want to live in such a vicious cycle.
-It was truly never-ending.
+It wasn’t until I decided to delete my TikTok and other apps that hurt me mentally That I realized how much those apps impacted me.
+It was such a toxic environment, and I decided I didn’t want to live in such a vicious cycle.
+It was genuinely never-ending.
 Exposing young children, especially young girls, is harmful.
-This is something I am very passionate about because I know how much it affected me.
+I am very passionate about it because I know how much it has affected me.